-1. Tape: Insert the cassette with the opening to the right.
-If a tape is already inserted into the system, press TAPE to begin tape play.

-2. Clock: To set the hour, press and hold the H control.
+- 1. Tape: Insert the cassette with the opening to the right.
+If a tape is already inserted into the system, press TAPE to begin tape play. - 2.
+Clock: To set the hour, press and hold the H control.
 When the desired hour appears, release the control.

 To set the minute, press and hold the M control.
 When the desired minute appears, release the control.

-3. CD: Press to play the CD (if equipped).

-Note: All cassette ICPs are CDDJ compatible, but CDDJ is an option with limited availability as defined in the order guide.

-4. Bass: Press ◀ / ▶ to decrease/increase the bass output.

-5. Treble: Press ◀ / ▶ to decrease/increase the treble output.

-6. Balance: Press ◀ / ▶ to shift sound to the left/right speakers.

-7. Fade: Press ◀ / ▶ to shift sound to the rear/front speakers.

-8. Scan: Press SCAN to hear a brief sampling of all listenable radio stations, tape or CD selections.
+3. CD: Press to play the CD (if TAPE CD equipped).
+Note: This system is CDDJ compatible, but CDDJ is an option with limited availability as defined in the order guide.
+4. Bass: Press ◀ / ▶ to ■ BASS decrease/increase the bass output.
+5. Treble: Press ◀ / ▶ to ◀ TREB ▶ decrease/increase the treble output.
+6. Balance: Press ◀ / ▶ to shift ◀ BAL ▶ sound to the left/right speakers.
+7. Fade: Press ◀ / ▶ to shift ◀ FADE ▶ sound to the rear/front speakers.
+8. Scan: Press SCAN to hear a brief SCAN sampling of all listenable radio stations, tape or CD selections.
 Press again to stop.
 9. Shuffle: Press to play CD tracks in random order.
 10. COMP (compression): While playing a CD, press to bring soft and loud passages together for a more consistent listening level.

-11. Dolby® noise reduction:
+11. DD Dolby® noise reduction:

-Reduces tape noise and hiss while playing a tape, press to activate/deactivate.
+Reduces tape noise and hiss while

+playing a tape, press to activate/deactivate.